 Students should wear a clean, pressed, short white coat in clinical areas.
-Coats should be plain, white, with no embroidery above the vest pocket and an official LUMC patch may be sewn on the sleeve.
-A long white coat must be worn in lieu of a short coat at LUMC whenever scrub attire also is worn (see Scrub Attire section).
-No buttons or pins should be attached to the white coat (with the exception of MAGIS pins issued by LUMC).
+Coats should be plain, white, with an official LUMC patch sewn on the sleeve.
+A long white coat must be worn in lieu of a short coat at LUMC whenever surgical scrub attire also is worn (see Scrub Attire section).
+No buttons or pins should be attached to the white coat.